 As my career has become more focused on the end result—the leveraging and communication of value to payers and end users of health care economic information, omega is an appropriate symbol to represent me.
 Omega reminds me of our purpose at AESARA, providing our clients with impactful strategies, tactics and innovative digital solutions to ultimately support decision makers and helping the end users, the patients gain access to important healthcare technologies.

-is Vice President of Strategic Consultancy at AESARA, Inc. who has over 20 years of pharmaceutical industry experience.
+is Vice President of Strategic Partnerships at AESARA, Inc. who has over 20 years of pharmaceutical industry experience.

 She has been responsible for providing communication and pull-through strategies for payer and decision-maker engagement for numerous clients across a multitude of therapy areas.